Flip And Fly A Dolphin In Robert Schneider's Video Game

 Don't worry — if you are terrible at even the most simple video games (like me), take solace in the fact that you literally cannot die in this one.

-Air-Sea Dolphin's split 7" with Sloshy comes out June 2 via Chunklet Industries.
+Air-Sea Dolphin's split 7" with Sloshy comes out June 2 via Chunklet Industries and Third Uncle.
 You can stream the whole record below.